iamnotjustice/lecture-go-tracing/readme.md

 We need to add tracing to it which should work across API boundaries.
 This way we can track RPCs, check start\finish times and latency across spans inside a trace and so on.
 We will add span tags and logs which should help us when tracking issues.

+## Running this example

+Start with the Jaeger all-in-one container.
+Once you have it running, you can simply "go run" the formatter service.
+Then run "client" service with two parameters: first is data you want to format, second - it's type (JSON\XML).

+After you run the client a few times check out Jaeger UI to find your traces.

 # Note

 Please note that our main goal for the code in this example is to be "easy" and "followable".
 I tried to simplify it as much as possible, so it uses stdlib as much as possible.
 It is by no means a "clean" code and you can (and should!) do better in real world applications!